tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/实例/生命周期_intl_en.md

 For more information about how to restart an instance, see [Restarting Instances](https://intl.cloud.tencent.com/document/product/213/4928).

 ## Shutting down an instance
-You can shut down the instance via the console or APIs.
+You can shut down the instance in the console or by using APIs.
  - Shutting down an instance is like shutting down a computer.
- - A shutdown instance no longer provides external services, but the billing of the instance continues.
+ - A shutdown instance no longer provides services, but the billing of the instance continues.
- - A shutdown instance will still be displayed in the console.
+ - A shutdown instance is still visible in the console.
- - Shutdown is required for some configuration operations such as adjusting hardware configurations and resetting passwords.
+ - You need to shutdown an instance for some operations, such as adjusting hardware configurations and resetting the password.
  - The shutdown operation does not change the CVM's public IP, private IP, or any data on its disks.

 For more information about shutting down an instance, see [Shutting Down Instances](https://intl.cloud.tencent.com/document/product/213/4929).

 ## Terminating and releasing an instance
-If you no longer need an instance, you can terminate and release it via Tencent Cloud Console or APIs.
+If you no longer need an instance, you can terminate and release it in the console or by using APIs.

-- Manual termination: pay-as-you-go instances will be released after being retained in the recycle bin for a maximum of two hours.
+- Manual termination: Pay-as-you-go instances are released after being moved to the recycle bin for two hours.
-- Auto termination due to expiry or overdue payment: pay-as-you-go instances will be automatically terminated when the account balance drops below 0 for 2 hours and 15 days.
+- Auto termination due to expiry or overdue payment: Pay-as-you-go instances will be automatically terminated when the account balance drops below 0 for 2 hours and 15 days.
 Billing will continue for the first 2 hours, then the instance will shut down and no longer be billed.
 The overdue pay-as-you-go instance will not enter the recycle bin and can be viewed on the instance list.
 You can continue to use the instance if you renew it within the specified time.

 When an instance is terminated, its system disk and data disks specified at purchase will be released.
 However, cloud disks attached to the instance will not be affected.
 For more information on terminating an instance, see [Terminating Instances](https://intl.cloud.tencent.com/document/product/213/4930).